HarperDB/documentation/docs/security/configuration.md

-**If any of these settings are changed please make sure to run `harperdb stop && harperdb run` as they will not take effect until a restart.**
+**If any of these settings are changed please make sure to run `harperdb restart` as they will not take effect until a restart.**